FishlandicFishy/lexicring/wiki/tvb_fictional_countries.md

 ## 獅吼國 *(Shi Hou Guo)*

-Shi Hou Guo (Chinese: 獅吼國, also 獅吼共和國) is a republic north of the K\*ngdom of Wolves, and therefore human trafficking exists.
-Presumably it is a major exporter of coconuts.
-They have history books.
+Shi Hou Guo (Chinese: 獅吼國, also 獅吼共和國) is a republic north of the K\*ngdom of Wolves, and therefore human trafficking exists.[^2082] Presumably it is a major exporter of coconuts.[^1059] They have history books.[^2082]

 ### Geography

-The southern area of the country is a forest and is severely underdeveloped, while the northern area is slightly more developed.
+The southern area of the country is a forest and is severely underdeveloped, while the northern area is slightly more developed.[^1059]

 ### Culture

-Most of the population practice <a href="https://youtu.be/q42qi0Nmm24">jurasisi parak (do onomatopoeia of a lion)</a> a lot[^1], which is an integral part of the culture in Shi Hou Guo as it symbolises peace and politeness, but if overdone, adverse consequences will happen.
-For some reason, chocolate is also seen as a solution to all problems and conflicts.
+Most of the population practice <a href="https://youtu.be/q42qi0Nmm24">jurasisi parak (do onomatopoeia of a lion)</a> a lot[^2082][^1], which is an integral part of the culture in Shi Hou Guo as it symbolises peace and politeness, but if overdone, adverse consequences will happen.[^1059] For some reason, chocolate is also seen as a solution to all problems and conflicts.[^1059]

 ## 幸吾島 *(Hung Island)*

-Hung Island (Chinese: 幸吾島) is a fictional island country.
+[^0323]Hung Island (Chinese: 幸吾島) is a fictional island country.
 Apart from English, it also speaks <a href="/wiki/tvb_hung_island_language.md">its own language</a>, which is so advanced it has its own set of swear words.

 ### Geography